kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 ## Lab Overview

 In this lab, you will create a complete data science workflow using Microsoft Fabric.
 You'll start by activating the trial, creating a workspace, and uploading churn data into a Lakehouse.
 Using Notebooks, you'll explore the dataset and train machine learning models with Scikit-learn.
 MLflow will be used to track and compare experiment runs, and you’ll generate visual charts to compare model accuracy.
-Finally, you'll save the best model, export the Notebook, end the Spark session, and clean up your workspace.
+Finally, you'll save the best model, end the Spark session, and clean up your workspace.

 ## Lab Objectives